Parmidajabbari/Drone-Detection/README.md

 </p>

 ## Overview
 This project focuses on **drone detection** using deep learning and computer vision techniques.
-The model is designed to detect drones in aerial footage and classify them accurately in real-time.
+The model is designed to detect drones in aerial footage and classify them accurately in real time.

 ## Features
 - **Real-time drone detection** using a trained deep learning model.